Xecozz/Xecozz/README.md

-- 👋 Hi, I’m @Xecozz
+- 👋 Hi, I’m @Xecozz, 16 years old
 - 👀 I’m interested in Discord BOT
-- 🌱 I’m currently learning javascript ans pyhton
+- 🌱 I’m currently learning javascript ans python

 <!---
 Xecozz/Xecozz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.